gridbugs/ocaml-ecosystem-surprises/index.md

 testing will have the effect of people writing fewer tests.
 Dune already has a higher barrier for testing than cargo since you have to explicitly enable inline tests in the dune file of the library under tests and install `ppx_inline_test`.
-In rust if I have a _passing curiosity_ about whether my code works in some case all I have to do is add a function tagged with `#[test]` and run `cargo test`.
+In Rust if I have a _passing curiosity_ about whether my code works in some case all I have to do is add a function tagged with `#[test]` and run `cargo test`.